Full Day Threes: Monday through Friday, 8:50am to 2:45pm

-Morning session 9:00 to 11:25am, afternoon session 12:30 to 2:45pm.
+Half Day Threes: Monday through Friday, morning session 8:50 to 11:25am, afternoon session 12:20 to 2:40pm.
 Offered 3 or 5 days per week.
-Half day sessions can be extended to include lunch and an enrichment to complete a full day.
+Half day morning sessions can be extended to include lunch and an enrichment to complete a full day.

 Every day is a fun-filled learning experience in Three Year Old Adventures at St. Paul’s Day School.
 The children are given a choice of how they want to start the day.
 They choose from our many options in the classroom to transition from home to school (puzzles, Legos, playdough, dress up and fine motor skill activities, to name a few).
 Then we connect at Circle Time, creating a routine where they are comfortable and ready to learn.
 We discuss letter sounds, read stories, talk about ourselves and give students special responsibilities for the day’s activities.

 Throughout the year we strive to give students the tools to be well-rounded and develop on pace with their peers.
 We read together, do science experiments, count, create art, play and express ourselves.
 Each child is given a voice and an opportunity to thrive at their own pace.
 We want them to develop a love for learning in a supportive and safe environment.
 Learning to laugh and embrace a passion to learn together is what we strive for every day.